-If the CO / CO2 ratio is less than 0.004 please proceed to "Check Procedure".
+If the CO / CO_2 ratio is greater the 0.004 please proceed to "Check Procedure".

 CHECK PROCEDURE

 - Check all water and gas joints for signs of leakage.
 Remake any suspect joints ensuring a gas tightness check is carried out if applicable and the water system is correctly refilled, vented and re-pressurised. - 2.
 Proceed to "IMPORTANT".